All about new renewable fuels

 Renewable fuels are produced using organic raw materials such as used vegetable oil, animal fat, biomass, waste from the agri-food industry, like biogas, or forestry and farming waste, among others.

-The main advantage is that these fuels can be used to power any current vehicle and are compatible with the existng infrastructure, which means that we don't have to wait until new technologies are developed or a vehicle fleet is renewed before being able to start reducing emissions.
+The main advantage is that these fuels can be used to power current vehicles and are compatible with the existng infrastructure, which means that we don't have to wait until new technologies are developed or a vehicle fleet is renewed before being able to start reducing emissions.
 In fact, the fuel we fill our tanks with at service stations today already contains more than 10% sustainable fuels.
 Similarly, they can be produced and distributed using industrial facilities that already exist with local raw materials, which drives the circular economy and makes it possible to diversify the energy matrix of the country in order to keep moving forward and achieve energy independence.

 Did you know that you're already getting more than 10% biofuel every time you fill up your tank with any of our fuels?